 There were so many geocaches hidden in the park, however we just didn’t have time to go look for any!

 If you have your own boats, you can put in anywhere along the river, but there aren’t any shuttles for takeout, so you have to return up the river.
 There are two paddling trails on the river, the Bosque Bluffs and Brazos Bridges Paddling Trail.
-Outdoor Waco rents 1 and 2 person kayaks and paddleboards for paddling around the lake, and put in and take out at the same place.
+Waco Paddle Company and Pura Vida Paddle rent 1 and 2 person kayaks and paddleboards for paddling around the lake, and put in and take out at the same place.

 Waco Riverwalk and Suspension Bridge